The biggest single day snowfall was 76 Inches (2m) at Silver Lake, Colorado on April 15, 1921.

 Head off the beaten path and experience the best (and biggest!) skiing that Central Oregon has to offer at Mt Bachelor.

-With enough steeps, cliffs, bowls and chutes to keep advanced skiers happy for days on end, Squaw Valley also has terrain to share with all levels of skiers, and incredibly family friendly.
+With enough steeps, cliffs, bowls and chutes to keep advanced skiers happy for days on end, Palisades Tahoe also has terrain to share with all levels of skiers, and incredibly family friendly.

 Northstar is Tahoe's surprise package: A European-style village with a vibrant & fun atmosphere compliment a quality mountain and awesome park and pipe facilities.

 Kirkwood Mountain Resort has some seriously great terrain, awesome backcountry, endless powder & an authentic spirit which all combine to create a ski resort with a difference.

 Lake Tahoe offers up 15 resorts and some amazing skiing, all set against a backdrop of the stunning blue lake rimmed with snowcapped mountains.